-Note 1 - Summary statement of accounting policies and basis of preparation
+Note 1 - Summary Statement of Accounting Policies and Basis of Preparation

-The condensed set of financial statements has been prepared in accordance with FRS 102 'Interim Financial Reporting' (FRS 104) issued by the FRC in January 2022 and the Statement of Recommended Practice - 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' (SORP) issued by the Association of Investment Companies (AIC) in July 2022.
+The condensed set of financial statements have been prepared in accordance with FRS 102 'Interim Financial Reporting' (FRS 104) issued by the FRC in January 2022 and the Statement of Recommended Practice - 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' (SORP) issued by the Association of Investment Companies (AIC) in July 2022.

-The accounting policies applied for the condensed set of financial statements with regard to measurement and classification have not changed from those set out in the Company's annual financial report for the year ended 31 December 2022.
+The accounting policies applied for the condensed set of financial statements with regard to measurement and classification have not changed from those set out on the Company's annual report for the year ended 31 December 2022.